COVID: India's luxury hotels take a massive beating | DW | 07.07.2021

 With the coronavirus pandemic wiping out profits, the Indian hotel industry has been left in a state of total disarray.
-It will take years for the sector to recover, say experts.
+It will take years for the sector to recover, experts say.

-With reduced travel and economic slowdown, COVID has done immeasurable damage to luxury hotel chains across India
+With reduced travel and economic slowdown, the pandemic has done immeasurable damage to luxury hotel chains across India

-The hotel and restaurant business in India has been among the sectors hit hardest by the COVID health emergency, with the resulting lockdowns and economic slowdown decimating revenues and profits.
+The hotel and restaurant business in India has been among the sectors hit hardest by the coronavirus pandemic, with the resulting lockdowns and economic slowdown decimating revenues and profits.

 When the second wave of the virus was at its peak in April and May, the Federation of Hotel and Restaurant Associations of India (FHRAI), the apex industry body, sought immediate help from the government of Prime Minister Narendra Modi.